tiff-es/LGBTQ-meetup-app/README.md

   *  ruby version (2.6.1p33)
 ----
 ###### Contact:
-###### For any questions or information about this project, feel free to contact me, Tiffany J Abraham, at tifftiff.email@gmail.com.
+###### For any questions or information about this project feel free to contact me, Tiffany J Abraham, at tifftiff.email@gmail.com.